Dmitri Shostakovich: Early career

 While writing the Second Symphony, Shostakovich also began work on his satirical opera The Nose, based on the story by Nikolai Gogol.
 In June 1929, against the composer's wishes, the opera was given a concert performance; it was ferociously attacked by the Russian Association of Proletarian Musicians (RAPM).
 Its stage premiere on 18 January 1930 opened to generally poor reviews and widespread incomprehension among musicians.
 In the late 1920s and early 1930s, Shostakovich worked at TRAM, a proletarian youth theatre.
 Although he did little work in this post, it shielded him from ideological attack.
 Much of this period was spent writing his opera Lady Macbeth of Mtsensk, which was first performed in 1934.
 It was initially immediately successful, on both popular and official levels.
 It was described as "the result of the general success of Socialist construction, of the correct policy of the Party", and as an opera that "could have been written only by a Soviet composer brought up in the best tradition of Soviet culture".

 Shostakovich married his first wife, Nina Varzar, in 1932.
-Difficulties led to a divorce in 1935, but the couple soon remarried when Nina became pregnant with their first child, Galina.
+Difficulties with his marriage led to a divorce in 1935, but the couple soon remarried when Nina became pregnant with their first child, Galina.